 What You Discussed

-As you craft your thank you email, mention something specific discussed during your interview.
-Remember that the interviewer may have met with several people that day, so bringing up a detail about your meeting can help them remember you.
+As you craft your thank you email, mention something specific from your interview.
+The interviewer may have met with several people that day, so including a detail about your meeting could help them remember you.
 What’s more, every person who interviews you should get a personalized thank you note.
 Refer back to you notes to help find that information.

 For example, instead of saying, “Thank you for telling me about the role,” include something more detailed: